menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 .. note::
   The Men&Mice Update Controller always gets automatically added to the list when another Men&Mice service is installed, e.g. in the above listed example the ``--update-controller`` gets added automatically.

-If you plan to use the Generic DNS Controller, please see :ref:`generic-dns-controller`.
+If you plan to use the Generic DNS Agent, please see :ref:`generic-dns-controller`.

 If you run into issues with the new installer, the old interactive Perl based installer is still present in the same archive as: